datacentricdesign/iob22/assignments/04-generative-art/step2.md

 Return the drawing
 ```

 At this stage, we need to update the function call to make the code work again.
-Indeed, before refactoring we were calling the function with only one parameter.
+Indeed, before refactoring, we were calling the function with only one parameter.
 The function now requires four parameters.
 To avoid this change, we can introduce a `default value` for each parameter.
 By specifying a default value for a parameter, we make this parameter optional: it is not required to provide an argument for this parameter when calling the function.
 Giving a default value to each parameter, the definition of `make_drawing_radial_lines()` looks as follows:

 ```python
 def make_drawing_radial_lines(colour="black", width=100, height=100, granularity=5):